kaitlyn-fales/FC-Network-Replicability-Effects/README.md

-# Replicability of FC in the DMN Project Repository
+# Replicability of FC in the Seven Resting-State Brain Networks Project Repository

-This repository contains all of the information and code required to download the data, run the analysis, and reproduce the results from our study on the effects of pipeline, band-pass filtering, and brain parcellation on the replicability of functional brain networks. **Please note, this repository is still in progress.
+This repository contains all of the information and code required to download the data, run the analysis, and reproduce the results from our study on the effects of pipeline, band-pass filtering, and brain parcellation on the replicability of functional brain networks. **Please note, a revision of this repository is in progress.
 Thank you for your understanding!**

-**Title:** Replicability of Functional Brain Networks: A Study Through the Lens of the Default Mode Network
+**Title:** Replicability of Functional Brain Networks: A Study Through the Lens of Seven Resting-State Networks

 **Authors:** Kaitlyn R. Fales, Xurui (Ian) Zhi, Hyebin Song, Nicole A. Lazar

 **Abstract:** The study of brain networks is essential for improving our understanding of how the human brain functions.
 Functional connectivity analysis (FC) is a widely used approach for studying co-activating patterns among brain regions by estimating their temporal dependencies and constructing an undirected network.
-Preprocessing is a critical step before estimating a subject's functional network, but the absence of a standardized pipeline serves as a source of heterogeneity in results, especially in multi-site studies.
-The default mode network (DMN) is well studied, stable, and active when an individual is unfocused or at rest, making it an ideal network to focus on for studying how preprocessing choices affect the replicability of functional connectivity networks.
-We use the DMN to assess the impact of various preprocessing choices, including preprocessing pipelines, band-pass filtering, and brain parcellation, on the replicability of functional connectivity estimates for multi-site resting-state fMRI (rs-fMRI) data from the Autism Brain Imaging Data Exchange (ABIDE).
-Finally, we provide some practical recommendations for how researchers should proceed with preprocessing choices in the face of these effects.
+Data processing is critical before estimating a subject’s functional network, but the absence of a standardized procedure serves as a source of heterogeneity in results, especially in multi-site studies.
+Commonly studied functional networks include the default mode, sensorimotor, visual, salience, dorsal attention, frontoparietal, and language networks.
+These networks are stable and still exhibit intrinsic activation when an individual is at rest, making them ideal networks to focus on for studying how processing choices affect the replicability of functional connectivity networks.
+We use the aforementioned seven networks to assess the impact of various processing choices, including preprocessing pipeline, band-pass filtering, and brain parcellation, on the replicability of functional connectivity estimates for multi-site resting-state fMRI (rs-fMRI) data from the Autism Brain Imaging Data Exchange (ABIDE).
+Finally, we provide some practical recommendations for how researchers should proceed with processing choices in the face of these effects.

 -----